gbreeze/ta/README.md

 ![Example Chart](https://github.com/twopirllc/ta/tree/qt-df-extension/doc/Example_TA_Chart.png)

-Technical Analysis is a library, with more than 60 Indicators, to financial time series datasets (open, close, high, low, volume).
+Technical Analysis (TA) is a Python library, with more than 60 Indicators, for financial time series datasets (open, close, high, low, volume).
 You can use it to do feature engineering from financial datasets.
 It is built upon Python Pandas library.

+## New Changes

+* Most noteably, doubling the number of indicators.
+* Abbreviated Indicator names as listed below.
+* *Extended Pandas DataFrame* as 'ta'.
+See examples below.
+* Parameter names are more consistent.
+* Former indicators still exist and are renamed with '_depreciated' append to it's name.
+For example, 'average_true_range' is now 'average_true_range_depreciated'.
+* Refactoring indicators into categories similar to [TA-lib](https://github.com/mrjbq7/ta-lib/tree/master/docs/func_groups).

+### What is Pandas DataFrame Extension?

+A [Pandas DataFrame Extension](https://pandas.pydata.org/pandas-docs/stable/extending.html), extends a DataFrame allowing one to add more functionality and features to Pandas to suit your needs.
+As such, it is now easier to run Technical Analysis on existing Financial Time Series without leaving the current DataFrame.
+This extension by default returns the Indicator result or, inclusively, it can append the result to the existing DataFrame by including the parameter
+'append=True' in the method call.
+See examples below.

 ## Momentum (15)